 In spring 2022 I set out on my Zion to Green River Hike.
 It was an amazing trek even though I didn’t really start in Zion or end in Green River (cue the “It’s about the journey” cliché!)
 Now that the Daily VLOG is finally finished I wanted to share a bit more about the hike in written form.
 I’m going to forgo the day-by-day written trip report though as it’s a huge timesuck for me and would be fairly redundant with the videos.
 However, below is a general recap along with a Gallery and the Interactive Map for the adventure.
+2023 Update: the All-in-one Condensed Video is also now available on YouTube!

 - May 1st start date